rajasvu/playwright-timeout-error/README.md

 # playwright-timeout
-This is a script to use playwright to scrape etherscan.io, but it has timeout issue in circleCI so far.
+This is a script to use playwright to scrape etherscan.io, but it has timeout issue in ```circleCI``` environment so far.

 ### How to install